Basic Credentials Program for Police Chaplains

-One of the goals of the Canadian Police Chaplain Association (CPCA) as a professional organization is to provide a Certification Program for police chaplains.
+One of the goals of the Canadian Police Chaplain Association (CPCA) as a professional organization is to provide a Credentials Program for police chaplains.

-This Basic Certification would mean that anyone who holds it would have the minimum amount of basic training in key areas and fields that equip chaplains to be more effective and professional when dealing with the members of the policing community.
+Basic Credentials would mean that anyone who holds it would have the minimum amount of basic training in key areas and fields that equip chaplains to be more effective and professional when dealing with the members of the policing community.

-CPCA Certification is open to all police chaplains whether they are members of the CPCA or not.
-However, there will be a cost of certification for those who are not members of the CPCA.
-Members of the CPCA will receive their certification at no cost financially.
+CPCA Credentials are open to all police chaplains whether they are members of the CPCA or not.
+However, there will be a cost of credentialing for those who are not members of the CPCA.
+Members of the CPCA will receive their credentials at no cost financially.

 Training in these fields can be done anywhere.
 It does not have to be done through the CPCA or the ICPC.
 Many chaplains have CISD, CISM, R2MR, Suicide Intervention and other such applicable training in their backgrounds.
 There is no need to do it over again.

-For Basic Certification, chaplains will have satisfactorily served a police agency for a minimum of two years, have the blessing of their faith authority they serve (if applicable), and have completed the requirements as outlined in our Education Standards Brochure.
-The course description for Basic Certification can be downloaded here.
+For Basic Credentials, chaplains will have satisfactorily served a police agency for a minimum of two years, have the blessing of their faith authority they serve (if applicable), and have completed the requirements as outlined in our Education Standards Brochure.
+The course description for Basic Credentials can be downloaded here.